hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 Terraform Cloud CLI can execute an apply run with, `terraform apply` that will also upload the configuration and start a new Terraform Cloud run that will plan and apply.

-With tfci and Terraform Cloud API driven runs:
+With Tfci and Terraform Cloud API driven runs:
 - Upload terraform configuration as a ConfigurationVersion
 - New plan run executes
 - If plan phase was successful, an apply can be confirmed to proceed

 ### Prescribed Workflows

-As part of the initiative for this project and tfci, we prescribe the following recommended workflows:
+As part of the initiative for this project and Tfci, we prescribe the following recommended workflows:
 * Speculative Run
 * Plan/Apply Run